jmonterrubio/Identify-Fraud-From-Enron-Email/README.md

 ## Investigation process

 ### Summarize for us the goal of this project and how machine learning is useful in trying to accomplish it.
-As part of your answer, give some background on the dataset and how it can be used to answer the project question.
-Were there any outliers in the data when you got it, and how did you handle those?

-The goal of this project is try to find POI given some public financial data and emails from the well known Enron scandal.
-To accomplish the objetive I'm going to use the benefits of machine learning obtaining an algorithm that classify, given some training data, if a person is or not a POI.
+The goal of this project is try to find POIs given some public financial data and emails from the well known Enron scandal.
+To accomplish the objetive I'm going to use the benefits of machine learning obtaining an algorithm that classify, given some training data, if a someone is or not a POI.
 To create this algorithm I start with some training data.
 A small summary of it is:

 ```
 Total number of datapoints:  146